 These international partnerships embrace faculty exchange and joint research ventures and to work with Irish partners to create a dynamic model for Cross-Atlantic collaboration that will promote and advance University of Massachusetts Lowell's goals to enhance the student experience by providing a global perspective to teaching and research, while contributing to Irish interests through exchange and service.

-Since it was founded, the Center for Irish Partnerships has forged special transatlantic relationships with Irish educational partners on both sides of the border.
+Since its inception in 2009, the Center for Irish Partnerships has forged special transatlantic relationships with Irish educational partners on both sides of the border.

 Why UMass Lowell?